 ClipEventDuration

-Now we have brought all of our data together, but this is actually too much, since we only want to join consecutive context switches on the same core.
-We therefore make use of an operator called ClipEventDuration that clips an event’s lifetime using the first later, qualifying event from a (potentially) different stream.
-In other words, for each event in InfinitecSTicks2Cores, we clip its lifetime with the first later event from the same stream which is on the same core.
+Now we have brought all of our data together, but it is actually too much, since we only want to join consecutive context switches on the same core.
+We therefore make use of an operator called ClipEventDuration that clips an event’s lifetime using the first qualifying event from a (potentially) different stream with a later timestamp.
+In other words, for each event in infiniteContextSwitch, we clip its lifetime with the first event from the same stream which is on the same core with a later timestamp.

-The signature for ClipEventDuration is similar to Join, in that given two streams, we find pairs of matching events.
+The signature for ClipEventDuration is similar to Join in that, given two streams, we find pairs of matching events.
 Unlike Join, we don’t consider the cross product.
-Rather, we match each event on the left with, at most, one event on the right.
+Rather, we match each event on the left with at most one event on the right.
 The output is all the events on the left, possibly with shorter lifetimes.
 Figure 29 shows the code to clip the lifetimes of the events in with the lifetimes of consecutive events on the same core.